 Promoting Māori Student Achievement

-Kahikatia Accelerating Success 2013-2107 identifies strategies that are effective in raising Māori achievement.
+Kahikatia Accelerating Success 2013-2107 states that Māori students do much better when education reflects and values their identity, language and culture and this is a central focus.
 In discussion and consultation with our community we have identified some common strategies and approaches considered good practice.
 As teachers we are required to make every effort to promote these strategies and raise Māori achievement.

-- Fostering and nurturing respectful relationships between teachers, students and whānau.
+Fostering and nurturing educationally powerful connections relationships between teachers, learners and whānau.

-- Making Māori student engagement and achievement an explicit focus
+Making Māori learner engagement and achievement an explicit focus